Title:Writing by the Window

 "In the land of Krishna" is the tale of abandoned grandmas and Nivedita's grandma who live in two different worlds.
 She traces both the worlds clearly.

-"My father forcefully pushed away those women who wanted her to suffer.
+"My father forcefully pushed away those women who wanted her

 It was a sweet revenge they were taking.